Time to read: 4 mins

 - Temporary/Privileged elevation: For this JIT control, the user requests temporary access, elevating their privileges out of the norm so the user can complete a task.
 As soon as the task is complete or the designated amount of time privilege is assigned has ended, access is removed.

 Just-in-time access is essential to maintainingthe principle of least privilege access as part of the Zero Trust framework.The principle of least privilege access is the idea that organizations should limit the number of identities with access to networks, applications, data, programs, and processes to only those who require access.
 Organizations are able to execute the principle of least privilege access through the use of JIT access policies that ensure users who only require occasional or situational root access and should work with reduced or lesser privileges the rest of the time.

 Organizations that implement JIT access reduce their risk of identity based attacks and access vulnerabilities by eliminating the the threat caused by standing privilege.
 They can move away from birthright access by replacing it with JIT access, ensuring a more secure organization while providing the right people the right access to the right data at the right time.

 While restricting access may ensure better security, it should not hinder workforce productivity.
 That is why automation is so key in allowing a strong security posture while enabling an agile workforce.
 Through automated access requests and workflows, organizations are able to provide JIT access while reducing manual effort and user friction.
 Automation not only saves time but reduced the risk of human error, further strengthening an organization’s security.

 Achieve compliance and improve audit readiness

-JIT access controls can help better streamline the compliance & audit process.
+JIT access controls can help better streamline the compliance and audit process.
 Through JIT access controls, companies gain visibility of critical access changes in real time and an audible trail of privileged access: who requested access, why it was requested, who approved access, and how and when access was provisioned.
-They are notified of changes to sensitive access